Busting Personal Injury Case Myths

 If you were hurt in a car crash, and received medical care, but didn’t know you had an underlying or undiagnosed injury, you may receive an extension.
 It all comes down to the circumstances, when the accident happened and when you learned about the injury.
 Medical malpractice cases are notorious for having extension dates because the victim wasn’t made aware of the situation and thus, didn’t have the chance to take action.

 Myth #4: Personal Injury Cases are for People Who Get Hurt Physically

 Any Tampa, Florida personal injury attorney will tell you that much more goes into a personal injury case than just medical bills.
 Make sure that you look at the whole of your situation and not just whether you experienced physical harm.
 One primary example of personal injury, which involves no physical harm is slander or defamation.

 Say, for example, that a scorned ex contacted your place of work and wrongly told your employer that you were stealing.
 Then you were fired.
 Afterward, they posted on your social media, told others throughout the community, and potential employers that you regularly stole from your employers.
 This is slander.
 It negatively impacts your reputation.
 In cases of slander or defamation, it’s possible to pursue a personal injury claim because you likely experience mental duress or financial harm.

 Contact Tampa Personal Injury Attorneys To Help You

 Too often, people live through their injuries believing that the medical bills and pain are just something to manage.
 That’s not true, and in many cases, you have legal options to help you handle the financial burden that these events bring.
-Whenever you need help with an injury, contact A personal injury attorney in Tampa, FL at Winters & Yonker, P.A. for a consultation.
+Whenever you need help with an injury, contact the aggressive Tampa injury law firm of Winters & Yonker, P.A. for a consultation.